network-tocoder/AI-Powered-Network-Automation-Series/README.md

 ### 📋 Overview

-Learn how to automate FortiGate firewalls using Ansible.
-This video covers installing the FortiGate collection, using Ansible Vault for secure credential storage, and running playbooks.
+Learn how to automate FortiGate firewalls using Ansible with secure credential storage.

-### 🎯 What You'll Learn

-- Install Fortinet Ansible collection
-- Secure credentials with Ansible Vault
-- Create and run FortiGate playbooks
-- Troubleshoot with verbose output

 ### 📁 Project Structure